HackBeanpot/mono-repo/README.md

 yarn install
 ```

+4. **Install the ESlint and Prettier VSCode extensions**

-4. **Cd into the respective project you want to run, yarn install, then yarn develop**
+5. **Cd into the respective project you want to run, yarn install, then yarn develop**

 ## :file_folder: File Structure